 Sometimes, seeing the stunning reflection of light in the windshield of a passing car may turn out to be the most beautiful thing that will happen to us in the most unexpected moment.
 We have to be watchful and keep our eyes wide open.Kamil Czapiga

 The following interview forms part of a series where I invite a number of contemporary artists to each reflect on their personal history, meaning and philosophy, and how those are expressed throughout their creative process.

 This week I talk to Kamil Czapiga aka Cosmodernism, an artist based in Poland who creates his works using ‘creative microscopy’ and macro photography.
-In this interview, Czapiga tells me what unexplained questions he finds most intriguing, which projects he is working on next, and what an artwork depicting his current experience of the world might look like.

 Tell me about your piece, ‘Absorpt On’.

 It was a casual private project to test newly acquired film editing skills.
 Provoked by the first lockdown in March 2020, I dusted off a long unused microscope and started re-mixing various substances that I could find in my home on the microscope slides.
 The combination of two of them (properly selected cleaning fluids) gave me a very satisfying effect and I spent a few days trying to squeeze as much out of this reaction as possible.
 I treat this project as a fun test, nothing serious.
 More advanced projects are coming.

 You describe your work as “at the intersection of the unexplained, unspeakable and unimaginable but not impossible”.
 Which unexplained questions do you find most intriguing?